Vintage House, Daylesford

 From $170 per night

 Just footsteps away from the water, Captains Rest’s secluded cabin awaits.
-A four-hour’s drive from Hobart, set within the sleepy fishing village of Strahan, the scenic route is a journey of its own.
-Treasured for its fanciful surrounds, this popular retreat with ocean view Georgian windows and stylish, eclectic décor, tells a thousand stories.
-There’s even a white row boat on site, just in case you care for a romantic Notebook moment.
+A four-hour drive from Hobart, and set within the sleepy fishing village of Strahan (the scenic route is a journey of its own), Captain's Rest is treasured for its fanciful surrounds.
+By far, one of the most romantic getaways in Australia, this popular retreat with ocean view Georgian windows and stylish, eclectic décor, tells a thousand stories.
+There’s even a white rowboat on-site, just in case you care for a romantic Notebook moment.

 From $400 per night